What’s at stake?

 The benefits of talking include:

-- your relative feels in control
+- they'll feel in control

 - it helps family to feel involved